 - 1. Impact noises generated by sources that operate at a frequency greater than 1 minute in any 1-hour period are regulated as a continuous noise and shall not exceed 80 dbA between industrial uses.
 If a residential use is proximate and in a residentially zoned district, then continuous noise shall not exceed 65 dbA.
 Impact noises generated by sources that have intermittent operations, no more than 1 minute in any 1-hour period, are permissible up to a level of 10 dbA in excess of the maximum limits except that this higher level of permissible noise shall not apply from 7:00 p.m. to 7:00 a.m. where an adjacent lot is residentially zoned. - 2.
 Sound level meters designed to verify compliance shall use an A-weighted filter constructed in accordance with the specification of the American National Standards Institute, which automatically takes account of the varying effect on the human ear of different pitches. - 3.
 Vibration.
 Vibration levels in a steady state (continuous or vibrating in discrete pulses more than 60 pulses per minute) shall not exceed 0.02 inches/second.
-Acceptable levels of maximum peak particle velocity for impact vibrations (less than 60 pulses per minute) shall not exceed 0.04 inches/second. - D. Electromagnetic Interference No use, activity, or process shall be conducted which produces electromagnetic interference with normal radio or television reception beyond the lot line of the property on which the use is located. - E. Glare and Light. and Light.
+Acceptable levels of maximum peak particle velocity for impact vibrations (less than 60 pulses per minute) shall not exceed 0.04 inches/second. - D. Electromagnetic Interference No use, activity, or process shall be conducted which produces electromagnetic interference with normal radio or television reception beyond the lot line of the property on which the use is located. - E. Glare and Light.
+Outdoor lighting shall curtail light pollution, reduce skyglow, prevent light trespass, and conserve energy and resources to the greatest extent possible.
 The direct light of outdoor lighting fixtures which are reflective, directional, or non-diffused type (glare) shall not be visible at the property line.
 In addition: - 1.
-Diffused or nondirectional light and the combination of all light shall not exceed 0.5 footcandles at the lot line if the adjoining property is residentially zoned. - 2.
-Exposed bulbs, LED displays, or other bright lights that may be used as advertising to draw attention to a site shall be prohibited. - F. If the proposed use may have significant impacts upon the environment (odor, noise, vibration, glare, resource pollution, smoke, particulate emissions, or degraded natural features), traffic, infrastructure, or demands for public services that potentially exceed anticipated impacts of other uses permitted in the district then the applicant shall submit an impact assessment describing the expected potential impacts associated with the use.
+Diffused or nondirectional light and the combination of all light shall have no light trespass at the lot line if the adjoining property is residentially zoned. - 2.
+Exposed bulbs, LED displays, or other bright lights that may be used as advertising to draw attention to a site shall be prohibited. - 3.
+Barn lights, non-shielded wall packs, floodlights, or lights not aimed downward shall be prohibited. - 4.
+A lighting curfew shall apply after 11pm.
+Total outdoor lighting lumens shall be reduced by at least 30% or extinguished unless the Zoning Administrator determines that higher light levels are needed for night-time safety, utility, or security. - F. If the proposed use may have significant impacts upon the environment (odor, noise, vibration, glare, resource pollution, smoke, particulate emissions, or degraded natural features), traffic, infrastructure, or demands for public services that potentially exceed anticipated impacts of other uses permitted in the district then the applicant shall submit an impact assessment describing the expected potential impacts associated with the use.
 The assessment shall include proposed mitigation measures to be employed and shall be subject to Planning Commission approval. - G. The City reserves the right to hire experienced professionals to evaluate the impact assessment and prepare additional analyses, with the cost borne by the applicant.